skorokithakis/django-tokenauth/README.md

 Django-tokenauth is a simple, passwordless authentication method based on a one-time token sent over email.
 There is no user registration per se, only login.
-The user enters their email on the login page, and a one-time link that is only valid for a few minutes  is generated and sent in an email.
-The user clicks on the link and is immediately logged in.
+The user enters their email on the login page, and a one-time link that is only valid for a few minutes (and one login) is generated and sent in an email.
+The user clicks on the link and is immediately logged in, and the token is invalidated.

 [![PyPI version](https://img.shields.io/pypi/v/django-tokenauth.svg)](https://pypi.python.org/pypi/django-tokenauth)